Bearded Dragon: Head Bobbing – You should be alerted

 You need the right tank to see real bearded dragon behavior!

 Bearded dragons have a huge behavioral repertoire.
 The arm wave for example is also pretty cool!
-If you want to see that you should create a habitat which is very close to their natural habitat in the wild.
-If you need help with setting up the right tank have a look at this article.
+If you want to see that, you should create a habitat which is very close to their natural habitat in the wild.
+If you need help with setting up the right tank have a look at this article: Create A Big Beardie Habitat!

 So I hope I helped you with this article!
 If you have any questions, please leave me a message in the comment section below, I always get back to my readers quickly.